nilearn/nilearn/CONTRIBUTING.rst

 Guidelines for Private Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+We start a name with a leading underscore to indicate that it is an internal implementation detail, not to be accessed directly from outside, of the enclosing context:

+- the parent module (for a submodule name),
+- the module (for the name of a top-level function, class or global variable),
+- or the class (for a method or attribute name).

+Moreover, modules explicitly declare their interface through the ``__all__`` attribute, and any name not listed in ``__all__`` should not be accessed from outside the module

 In some cases when private functions are in a private module (filename beginning with an underscore), but are used outside of that file, we do not name them with a leading underscore.

 Example:

 .. code-block:: rst